mpeeples2008/ArchNetSci/_book/index.md

 * If you are new to network analysis and R, we would suggest going through each section of this document, starting with Part I: Getting Started with R and then going through Part II in order as you following along with the corresponding chapters in the book.
 * If you are already familiar with R but new to network analysis, you can start with Section 2 in Part II to set up your data and work space, and then follow along with the remaining numbered sections and associated book chapters as you read.
-* If you are already a network analyst and confident R user and are just looking for code chunks to implement something in particular, feel free to skip around.
+* If you are already a confident network analyst and R user and are just looking for code chunks to implement something in particular, feel free to skip around.
 We have tried to make each section as independent as possible so that you can pick and choose what you want to work on.
 Use the [Table of Contents](#TableOfContents) to find topics quickly.
 * If you're a real pro and are designing your own network analyses or visualizations, we would love it if you contributed to the project to help this document grow.

 Throughout this document we use a few icons to call-out special information or concerns.
 Keep an eye out for the symbols below:

 <div class="rmdnote">
-<p>We use this icon to highlight our discussions of R packages used in
+<p>We use this icon to highlight our discussions of R packages, Python
-this project.
+packages, and other software used in this project.
 Check here for brief overviews and instructions on how to use and configure these packages.</p>
 </div>

 <div class="rmdwarning">